GeorgeSG/philips_airpurifier_http/README.md

 ## Note:

-**FAN SERVICES NOT WORKING FOR NOW, WILL BE ADDED IN NEXT UPDATES**
+**CHILD LOCK, CHANGE LIGHTS, AND LIKE THAT FEATURES WILL BE ADDED SOON**

 ## Installation: